GaryLeeONE/RepData_PeerAssessment1/PA1_template.md

 + The median total number of steps taken per day **before** removing `NA` values: 10395.
 + The median total number of steps taken per day **after** removing `NA` values: 1.07662\times 10^{4}.

 We can see that the values differ after removing `NA` values.
-Both the mean and the median increased, possibly because the values substituted for `NA`s are from time intervals with relatively large number of mean steps.
+The frequency for very low number of steps each day decreased dramatically after filling in the `NA`s.

 ### Are there differences in activity patterns between weekdays and weekends?